openSUSE/news-o-o/_posts/2011-07-02-opensuse-weekly-news-issue-182-is-out.markdown

           apps open at the same time.

 The implementation is a bit hacky, but only in the background.
 It is in fact a
-          combination of QML and KWin™s compositing effects.
+          combination of QML and KWinâ€™s compositing effects.
 We are basically catching move events, "polishing" these into a more straight stream of events which we then pass to KWin, asking the window manager to paint thumbnails of the windows at a given position.
-While we didn™t know if it would work at all when we came up with this design, luckily it turned out to be nice and very usable.
+While we didnâ€™t know if it would work at all when we came up with this design, luckily it turned out to be nice and very usable.

 **App Launcher**

 The new panel also has an app launcher, which allows you to launch an app.
 As the user
-          might potentially have lots of apps installed, there™s a "tag cloud" which lists categories of apps (you tap on one and it shows only apps in the category), and a search field you can use to find apps.
-(There™s a theming problem which affects readability in the tag cloud, we™ll fix that shortly.)
+          might potentially have lots of apps installed, thereâ€™s a "tag cloud" which lists categories of apps (you tap on one and it shows only apps in the category), and a search field you can use to find apps.
+(Thereâ€™s a theming problem which affects readability in the tag cloud, weâ€™ll fix that shortly.)
 As the number of apps available might not fit into the available screen space, you can flick the apps grid horizontally to reveal more apps.

 These features have already been merged into the KDE:Active packages on the Open Build
-          Service, and you™ll be able to try them on your device with the next [Balsam Professional Live image](http://open-slx.com/?Downloads).
+          Service, and youâ€™ll be able to try them on your device with the next [Balsam Professional Live image](http://open-slx.com/?Downloads).

 What do you think about these new pieces in the UI?

-
+â€

 #### ![Header Picture](http://saigkill.homelinux.net/images/Logo-fate.png)openFATE Team

 ##### Top voted Features

+â€œ

             [decouple download and installation (Score: 356)](https://features.opensuse.org/120340)